 Audio-Technica AT2020 | Christy R.

 The fine folks at Audio-Technica are on to something with the AT2020 studio condenser microphone.
 Weighing in at about 12 oz., the AT2020 is a solid-body, metal cardioid condenser microphone that’s made to last.
-I got my AT2020 from Amazon with a couple of useful accessories – a soft carrying case and a very flexible, threaded pivot mount which makes it good for use in spaces that may be too small for a boom.
+I got my AT2020 from Musicians Friend with a couple of useful accessories – a soft carrying case and a very flexible, threaded pivot mount which makes it good for use in spaces that may be too small for a boom.

 The AT2020 does a great job of capturing the feel of the room.
 The cardioid polar pattern effectively isolates the main source and minimizes noise from the sides and back of the microphone and we were able recorded two instruments simultaneously using the AT2020 with minimal bleed from track to track.
 The microphone has very little self-noise, and a wide dynamic range.
 It really is a great project microphone, made for the home studio, so if you’re looking for a demo microphone or something for scratching out ideas and exploring your own musicality, the AT2020 may be the one for you.
 If your home studio recording studio is like mine, your microphones will serve multiple purposes.
 The AT2020 is great in this way.
 Record vocals, acoustic, didgeridoo…this microphone won’t disappoint.